schlosstom/grafana_webhook/README.md

 # Grafana_Webhook

-When working on alert rules in Grafana the convinien way to send alerts is vial mail.
+When working on alert rules in Grafana the convenient way to send alerts is vial mail.
 If you however have a local test environmend, this is often not that easy to implement.
 During the SUSE Hackweek in November 2023 a idea come up to send alerts via the webhook implemantation on Grafana Alertmanager.